 Contact the Research School for details of the next scheduled session as part of the Researcher Development programme.

-Library Services will soon be introducing a series of RDM sessions in the Staff Development Programme (University login required).
+Further RDM sessions will be announced as part of the Staff Development Programme (University login required).

 Managing and Sharing Research Data by Louise Corti; Matthew Woollard; Veerle Van den Eynden; Libby Bishop